ImeryakovS/CypressTests/README.md

 My project with test for Grafana.
 It's a public demonstration for my skills in autotests.
 I'm learning JS/TS + Cypress currently.
 And my repository and code will be changed.

-<u>Now I am moving project to TypeScript on the branch TypescriptTests</u>
+<u>My project based on TypeScript now</u>

 I will add information about setup tests and environment as soon as possible

+All test placed in Cypress directory

 ## Requirements

 1) Cypress 12.14.0
 2) Allure 2.40.2
+3) TypeScript 5.7.2

 ## How to use my tests?
 1) Install Grafana on local machine from https://github.com/grafana/grafana with any comfortable option